-- 1. Those who have been awarded a doctoral degree shall publish the entirety of their doctoral thesis within one year from the date the relevant doctoral degree was awarded.
-However, this shall not apply to those have published their thesis before the award of the relevant doctoral degree. - 2.
-Notwithstanding the provisions in the previous paragraph, those who have been awarded a doctoral degree may, when unavoidable circumstances dictate, and with the permission of the University President, publish a precis of said doctoral thesis instead of its entirety.
+- 1. Those who have been awarded a Doctoral degree shall publish the entirety of their Doctoral theses within one year from the date the relevant Doctoral degree was awarded.
+However, this shall not apply to those have published their theses before the award of the relevant Doctoral degree. - 2.
+Notwithstanding the provisions in the previous paragraph, those who have been awarded a Doctoral degree may, when unavoidable circumstances dictate, and with the permission of the University President, publish a precis of said Doctoral thesis instead of its entirety.
 In this event, the University President shall permit those requiring the entire thesis to read the said thesis. - 3.
 The publication stipulated in Paragraph 2 above shall use the website specified by the University.